Sneha-1202/Student-Depression-Data-SQL-Project/README.md

 ## Key Relationships Explored:

- Academic Pressure vs. Student Count
+-Academic Pressure vs. Student Count

  This visualization highlights how the number of students experiencing depression varies based on academic workload.
 It helps identify whether increased pressure leads to higher stress levels.

- Study Hours vs. Student Count
+-Study Hours vs. Student Count

  By analyzing the correlation between study hours and depression, this chart reveals if extended study sessions contribute to mental health struggles.

- Financial Stress vs. Student Count
+-Financial Stress vs. Student Count

  Financial difficulties can be a major stressor for students.
 This visualization shows how financial challenges impact student depression rates.

- Study Satisfaction vs. Student Count
+-Study Satisfaction vs. Student Count

  Understanding whether students who enjoy their studies experience less depression is crucial.
 This visualization helps assess the impact of academic satisfaction on mental well-being.